fernando-cabrera-gonzalez/sz80e/README.md

             - Pointers for I/O read and write functions (see 'I/O INTERFACE' in 'z80_public.h')
             - Pointer to a render function that will be called every time an interrupt is triggered.
             - A start address, that will be used as the initial value for the PC.
+    - Optionally, call 'utl_check_keyboard()' which will read the keyboard, triggering the user debugger if 'd' is pressed (it also returns the key pressed).
-    - Call the z80_update() function every time you want to update the emulator state.
+    - Call the 'z80_update()' function every time you want to update the emulator state.
 It will return the number of cycles elapsed.
       Optionally, if memory contention is present, you can add the additional number of contended cycles to the total, as in the example.

 ## Debugger

+The emulator comes with an internal debugger that has 3 possible levels:

+#### - DEBUG_LEVEL_NONE:
+Best performance, no debugging at all.

+#### - DEBUG_LEVEL_USER:

 At any point during execution, you can press ESC to invoke the debugger.
 Once inside, the following commands are available:
 ```text